 Prior to returning to Trinity, Jefferson coached at Brethren Christian High School in Huntington Beach, California for two seasons.
 He was the head coach for their girls’ varsity program and assistant to the boys’ program for the 2015-16 season.
 In 2014-15 he assisted the varsity boys and was the head coach for the boys’ junior varsity team.
 During those two years he also was involved as an AAU basketball coach in Garden Grove.

 Jefferson has also gained coaching experience at various camps.
 He has been a part of the Blue Chip Exposure Camp in Georgetown, Kentucky, Pangos All-American camps in Chicago and southern California, and various camps ran by the Southern California Basketball Academy at the Warrior Center in Cypress, California.

 In addition to his coaching duties, Jefferson works in the Fitness Center on campus.
 He resides in Orland Park.

 Student Assistant Coach

-Christian Perry ’17 is in his third season as a student assistant to the men’s basketball program.
+Christian Perry ’16 enters his fourth season with team after serving as a student assistant for three years.
 As an assistant he is involved in various aspects of the program including practice planning and instruction, scouting, recruiting, and game analysis.

 Perry has worked at summer basketball camps and given individual instruction.
 He was also as involved in workouts as a player with the Armed Forces All-Navy Team while serving on active duty in the navy.

-Perry is a majoring in history education and political science.
+Perry earned his bachelor’s degree in history education and political science from Trinity in December of 2016.
+As a student on campus he served as the president of the Black Student Union and was a member of the Multi-Cultural Leadership Team.
 He graduated from Crete-Monee High School in 2008 and served in the navy before coming to Trinity.
-On campus he has served as the president of the Black Student Union and is a member of the Multi-Cultural Leadership Team.
 He comes from a family of seven children and is the father of Mykael.